-Disruption in economic activity related to the outbreak of the coronavirus will likely result in a deterioration in asset quality despite the substantial support measures for the corporate sector announced by the governments of many countries RCI is operating in.
-Closure of businesses and lock-down measures in many countries including France and Italy will weigh on sales and will increase car dealers' inventories of vehicles.
-This will not only require an extension of the financing provided by RCI but could also affect their financial health.
+Disruption in economic activity related to the outbreak of the coronavirus will likely result in a deterioration in asset quality despite the substantial support measures for the corporate sector implemented by the governments of many countries RCI is operating in.
+Closure of businesses and lock-down measures over the past months in many countries including France and Italy will have heavily weighed on sales and increased car dealers' inventories of vehicles.
+This required an extension of the financing provided by RCI but could also affect their financial health.
+This additional Covid-19 related risk is reflected in a 3-notch negative adjustment to the asset risk score from the a1 macro-adjusted score hence positioned at baa1.